mrmonkington/gn-django/docs/source/packages/app.rst

 a drop-in replacement for django's standard ``AppConfig`` class in django's built in `applications library <https://docs.djangoproject.com/en/1.11/ref/applications/>`_.
-Right now, the only extended functionality that it offers is to allow django apps to register views for combining in to a :ref:`view-registry`.
+Right now, the only extended functionality that it offers is to allow django apps to register views for combining in to a :ref:`gn-django-view-registry`.
 In future, it may offer additional functionality for app-specific configuration.

 .. note::